Petrified Forest National Park

 How Long to Visit: It’s easy to hike and see the highlights in Petrified Forest in a day or less.
 I managed to drive the park road (twice) and complete 4 short hikes in only a few hours.
 If you’re determined to spend the night in the park’s backcountry, plan for two days.

-🚗 How to Visit: Interstate 40 runs directly through Petrified Forest, making the park very easy to access by car.
+🚗 How to Get There: Interstate 40 runs directly through Petrified Forest, making the park very easy to access by car.
 Flagstaff, AZ is 1.5 hours west of the park, and both Phoenix and Albuquerque are a 3-hour drive from the park.

 🛏️ Where to Stay: There are no campgrounds or lodging in the park.
 Petrified Forest allows overnight backpacking in its backcountry if you obtain a free wilderness permit.
 For lodging, look to the nearby Holbrook or Flagstaff, both to the west of the park.